 This is a table that is created empty.
-A startup LUA script could fill this table with a number of settings that are read out by the executable after loading and executing the startup file.
+A startup LuA script could fill this table with a number of settings that are read out by the executable after loading and executing the startup file.
+Watch out: some keys are different from LuATeX, which is a side effect of a more granular and dynamic memory management.